powercodeacademy/phrg-concerts-ruby-assessment/README.md

 **Before you submit!** Save and run your code to verify that it works as you expect.
 If you have any methods that are not working yet, feel free to leave comments describing your progress.

+## Submission

+Do not push your changes up to Github.
+When you finish:

+1. If you haven't already, create a custom branch with `git checkout -b custom_branch`.
+2. `git add` and `git commit` your changes.
+3. From you custom branch, run `git format-patch main --stdout > your_name.patch`, replacing `your_name` with your first and last name.
+4. Send the patch file to your instructor on Connect before the specified time.
+Remember, you can use `open .` to launch a Finder window from your current directory, and then drag your file into Connect.

 ## What You Already Have